neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/Taxi to the Dark Side.md

 ---

 # Taxi to the Dark Side (2007)

-Alex Gibney exposes the haunting details of the USA's torture and interrogation practices during the War in Afghanistan.
+​​Alex Gibney exposes the haunting details of the USA's torture and interrogation practices during the War in Afghanistan.

+**7.5** on [object Object]